outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - the vectors may be more efficiently described in one format than another, within or across spaces
       - to integrate the vector spaces that have had these formats applied, you can:
-        - maintain the original space and describe the vector variables with new vector sets
+        - maintain the original space and describe the vector variables with the new vertex vector sets
         - create new vector spaces to map the differences in that variable
       - if the differences dont hold across every vector space, you can:
         - calculate the contribution of that space in another space where it would contribute to those difference types